wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 3 shows us how to list the number of directories in path

+* Script 4 shows us how to lists enviromental variables

 *  Script 4 shows us how to list all local variables and enviroment vavriables and functions